tf-encrypted/tf-encrypted/examples/house-credit-default/README.md

                --output_name "dense/Sigmoid"
 ```

-We've already generated the `.pb` and `.npy` files from the tf-encrypted example so they should already exists in this directory!
+We've already generated the `.pb` and `.npy` files from the TF Encrypted example so they should already exists in this directory!

 You should now see an output similar to this: